Azure-Samples/ms-identity-javascript-react-tutorial/3-Authorization-II/2-call-api-b2c/README.md

 ## Scenario

 1. The client React SPA uses **MSAL React** to sign-in and obtain a JWT access token from **Azure AD B2C**.
-2. The access token is used as a bearer token to authorize the user to call the Node.js web API protected **Azure AD B2C**.
+1. The access token is used as a bearer token to authorize the user to call the Node.js web API protected **Azure AD B2C**.
-3. The protected web API responds with the claims in the **Access Token**.
+1. The protected web API responds with the signed-in user's todolist.

 ![Scenario Image](./ReadmeFiles/topology.png)

 ## Contents

-> Give a high-level folder structure of the sample.
-Emphasize the files that you want people to look at.

 | File/folder                   | Description                                                        |
 |-------------------------------|------------------------------------------------------------------- |